 - Receive your money quickly.
 It’s standard for payday lenders to offer a one-day turnaround.
-If you submit your loan by the cut-off time, usually 4:00pm, your funds will arrive the next business day.
+If you submit your loan by the cut-off time, usually 4 pm, your funds arrive on the next business day.

 - Apply for as much as you need.
 These lenders offer various loan amounts, usually between $100 and $2,000.
 You may also find loans up to $10,000.

 - Easy repayments.
-Lenders usually direct debit your repayment from your account automatically, so you don’t have to worry about missing a payment.
+Lenders usually direct debit your repayments from your account automatically, so you don’t have to worry about missing a payment.

 - Repay the loan early.
 You can usually repay the loan early without penalty.
 However, make sure you check the product disclosure statement (PDA) to see if this applies to your loan.

-Lenders will have the right to access your bank account details, so you need to be sure they are trustworthy and have a good reputation.
+Lenders have the right to access your bank account details, so you need to be sure they are trustworthy and have a good reputation.
 Look at each website carefully and make sure it is easy to find the provider’s policies and loan terms.
-Some online lenders have a “live chat” tool, where you can discuss your needs and ask questions.
+Some online lenders have a live chat tool, where you can discuss your needs and ask questions.
 It is also advisable to read reviews and testimonials from other customers.

 High fees and interest rates are the price you pay for efficiency and fast access to funds.
 Make sure you check these out and can afford the repayments.

 Harry was driving when he had a small car crash, colliding with a tree.
 The bonnet of his car was pushed out of shape and the engine needed repairs.
 The total cost was close to $1,000, but he didn’t have the money or the credit history to access a loan.
-He needed the car repaired quickly, so looked at his short-term loan options.
-Harry was employed full-time in government work and was approved for a small loan, which he needs to repay over his next two paydays.
-The loan was in his account on the same day and he quickly had the car repaired.
+He needed the car repaired quickly, so looked at his short term loan options.
+Harry was employed full-time in government work and was approved for a small loan, which needs to be repaid over his next two paydays.
+The loan was deposited into his account on the same day and he quickly had the car repaired.

-Being able to lodge your application online removes the hassle of paperwork and provides a convenient, simple solution to unexpected expenses.
+Lodging your application online removes the paperwork and provides a solution to unexpected expenses.

 - Quick turnaround time.

-Many lenders will deposit the funds into your bank account within 24 hours.
+Many lenders deposit the funds into your bank account within 24 hours.

 - Bad credit history.

-Most lenders focus on your current financial status, which is ideal for anyone with a low credit rating.
+Most lenders focus on your current financial status, which is helpful for anyone with a low credit rating.

 There are many reputable online lenders from who you can choose.
-It’s important that you find the right company to suit your needs.
+It’s essential to find the right company that suit your needs.

 - Higher fees.